Imran4424/Machine-Learning-Models/README.md

 y = Dependent variable (Target variable which we are trying to predict)
 $x_i$ = Independent variables (features / input variable)
 $\beta_0$ = intercept of the line (which adds additional degree of freedoom)
-$\beta_i$ = Linear Regresstion coefficients of their associated independent variables
+$\beta_i$ = Linear Regression coefficients of their associated independent variables
 $\epsilon$ = Error of estimation (difference between observed income and the income regression predicted)

 #### Linear Regression Examples